tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 To change every occurrence of a character string between two lines, type   `:#,#s/old/new/g` where #,# are the line numbers of the range of lines where the substitution is to be done.
 Type  `:%s/old/new/g`       to change every occurrence in the whole file.
 Type   `:%s/old/new/gc`    to find every occurrence in the whole file, with a prompt whether to substitute or not.

+## Registers & Macros

+Vim’s registers are simply containers that hold text.
+They can be used in the manner of a clipboard for cutting, copying, and pasting text, or they can be used to record a macro by saving a sequence of keystrokes.

+In Vim’s terminology, we don’t deal with a clipboard but instead with registers.

+`:h registers` not `:h register`

+`:register` or just `:reg` see list of registers in Vim

+`"<register #>p` paste selected register
+`"<register #>yy` yank the line into a selected register

+`"+"` is a special register represent your computer's clipboard.
+You can `Cmd c` on a browser (copy into clipboard).
+Then in Vim insert mode type `"+p` to paste the clipboard into Vim file

+Let's say you `yy` a line, then `dd` another line.
+Now you want to paste the line you yanked.
+Instead of typing `p` (deleting also copy in Vim), you type `"0p`.
+The `"0"` register stores the last thing that you yank, not by deleting & copy

+`qa` to record a macro. `q` to stop recording
+`@a` to execute the marcro `"a"`

+To paste the text from register a ten times, do `10"ap`

+### The unnamed register `""`

+If we don’t specify which register we want to interact with, then Vim will use the unnamed register, which is addressed by the `"` symbol (see :h quote_quote).
+To address this register explicitly, we have to use two double quote marks: for example, `""p`, which is effectively equivalent to `p` by itself.

+`x` cuts the character under the cursor, placing a copy of it in the **unnamed register**.
+Then the `p` command pastes the contents of the unnamed register after the cursor position.
+Taken together, the `xp` commands can be considered as “Transpose/swap the next two characters.”

+We can just as easily transpose the order of two lines of text. `dd` cuts the current line, placing it into the unnamed register. `p` pastes the contents of the unnamed register after the current line.
+The `ddp` sequence could be considered to stand for “Transpose the order of this line and its successor.”

+`diw` cuts a word & copy it into unnamed register.

+### The Yank Register `"0`

+When we use the `y{motion}` command, the specified text is copied not only into the unnamed register but also into the yank register, which is addressed by the `0` symbol.

+As the name suggests, the yank register is set only when we use the `y{motion}` command.
+To put it another way: it’s not set by the `x`, `s`, `c{motion}`, and `d{motion}` commands.

+`"0P` paste from the yank register

+`:reg "0` inspect yank & unnamed register

+---

+The Named Registers (`"a-"z`)

+We can specify which register we want to use by prefixing the command with `"{register}`.
+If we don’t specify a register, then Vim will use the unnamed register.

+Vim has one named register for each letter of the alphabet (see `:h quote_alpha`)

+When we address a named register with a lowercase letter, it overwrites the specified register, whereas when we use an uppercase letter, it appends to the specified register.

+- `"ayiw`  yank the current word into register `a`
+- `"bdd` cut the current line into register b
+- `"ap`paste the word from register `a`
+- `"bp`paste the line from register `b`

+---

+The Black Hole Register `"_`

+You might be wondering what Vim’s equivalent is for really deleting text—that is, how can you remove text from the document and not copy it into any registers?
+Vim’s answer is a special register called the black hole, from which nothing returns.
+The **black hole register** is addressed by the `_` symbol (see `:h quote_`), so `"_d{motion}` performs a true deletion (instead of "cut").

+This can be useful if we want to delete text without overwriting the contents of the unnamed register.

+---

+The System Clipboard (`"+`) and Selection (`"*`) Registers

+All of the registers that we’ve discussed so far are internal to Vim.
+If we want to copy some text from inside of Vim and paste it into an external program (or vice versa), then we have to use one of the system clipboards.

+Vim’s plus register references the system clipboard and is addressed by the `+` symbol (see `:h quote+`)

+If we use the cut or copy command to capture text in an external application, then we can paste it inside Vim using `"+p` command (or `<C-r>+` from the Insert mode).
+Conversely, if we prefix Vim’s yank or delete commands with `"+`, the specified text will be captured in the system clipboard.
+That means we can easily paste it inside other applications

+In Windows and Mac OS X, there is no primary clipboard, so we can use the `"+` and `"*` registers interchangeably: they both represent the system clipboard.

+---

+The Expression Register `"=`

+Vim’s registers can be thought of simply as containers that hold a block of text.
+The expression register, referenced by the `=` symbol (`:h quote=`), is an exception.
+When we fetch the contents of the expression register, Vim drops into Command-Line mode, showing an `=` prompt.
+We can enter a Vim script expression and then press `<CR>` to execute it.
+If the expression returns a string (or a value that can be easily coerced into a string), then Vim uses it.

+---

+More Registers

+Vim provides a handful of registers whose values are set implicitly.
+These are known collectively as the read-only registers

+- `"%`Name of the current file
+- `"#` Name of the alternate file
+- `".` Last inserted text
+- `":` Last Ex command
+- `"/` Last search pattern

+---

+When we use the `p` command in Visual mode, Vim replaces the selection with the contents of the specified register (see `:h v_p`)

+We can get away with using the unnamed register for both the yank and put operations because there’s no delete step.
+Instead, we combine the delete and put operations into a single step that replaces the selection.

+## The Dot Command

+> The dot command lets us repeat the last change.

+A change could act at the level of individual characters, entire lines, or even the whole file.

+`@:` can be used to repeat any Ex command

+- Execute a sequence of changes: `qx{changes}q`
+- repeat: `@x`
+- reverse: `u`

+Moving Around in Insert Mode Resets the Change: If we use the `<Up> , <Down> , <Left> , or <Right>` cursor keys while in Insert mode, a new undo chunk is created.
+It’s just as though we had switched back to Normal mode to move around with the `h, j, k, or l` commands, except that we don’t have to leave Insert mode.
+This also has implications on the operation of the dot command.

 ## Different Modes in Vim